a-muizz28/AI-Medical-Data-Analyzer-Automation/README.md

 The **Medical Data Filter AI Integrated** project provides an advanced solution for filtering and processing medical data.
 By utilizing cutting-edge artificial intelligence, this project ensures the data is accurate, relevant, and actionable for healthcare professionals.

 ## Features
-- **AI-Powered Filtering**: Employs machine learning algorithms to filter and sort medical data efficiently.
+- **AI-Powered Filtering**: Employs AI matching to filter and sort medical data efficiently.
 - **Data Integrity**: Maintains the accuracy and reliability of medical data.
 - **User-Friendly Interface**: Designed with a straightforward interface for ease of use.
 - **Scalable**: Capable of handling large volumes of medical data.